rlwhall/CLASSIC_DRI_Tutorial/README.md

 - Submitting a slurm job
   - Walkthrough with attendees on how to submit a CLASSIC model run as a slurm job.
   - Materials can be found in `docs/tutorial_files/Speaker_Notes/intro_to_drac_dri`.
-- Exploratory Data Analysis of model outputs
+- Exploratory data analysis of model outputs
   - Interactive activity with workshop attendees to visualize CLASSIC model outputs and compare them against observational data from a FLUXNET eddy covariance tower.
   - Materials can be found in `docs/tutorial_files/Speaker_Notes/intro_to_drac_dri`.